markushelminen/battleships-svelte/README.md

 ## TODO

--   fire computer boats
--   computer fires back
+-   computer fires but only randomly.
+Where's the AI?
 -   win condition
--   cross out boats that are hit